A Skellam Regression Model for Quantifying Positional Value in Soccer: Data and Methods

-However, we would like to emphasize here that the most important aspect of the model is the probability output and rather the accuracy of predicting the game outcome.
+However, we would like to emphasize here that the most important aspect of the model is the probability output rather the accuracy of predicting the game outcome.
 Inherently game outcomes include uncertainty and we want our model's probability output to capture this.
 For instance, let us consider two models, $M_1$ and $M_2$ that both predict the home team to win (i.e., a home team win is the most probable among the three possible outcomes). $M_1$ assigns a home win probability of 0.4, while $M_2$ assigns a home win probability of 0.7.
-Assuming that the home team wins both have the same accuracy, however it should be clear that they cannot be both accurate in terms of the assign probability.
+Assuming that the home team wins both have the same accuracy, however it should be clear that they cannot be both accurate in terms of the true home win probability.
 For developing a metric that captures the contribution of a player to his team's win chances, we need a model that provides us with accurate win/loss/draw probabilities.
 As we will see in Section \ref{sec:elpar} we will use the changes in these probabilities to calculate an expected league points added for every player based on their position and rating.
 Hence, we need to evaluate how accurate and well-calibrated these probabilities are.
-This can be evaluated through the probability calibration curves \cite{weisheimer2014reliability}.
-A calibration curve presents on the horizontal axis the predicted probability and on the vertical axis the observed probability.
-More specifically, in order to build the probability calibration curve of a binary classifier we group the test data based on the predicted probability $\pi_{pred}$ of belonging to class ``1''.
-Then for each of these groups we calculate the fraction of the test data points that were indeed of class ``1'', which is the observed probability $\pi_{obs}$.
-Ideally we should have $\pi_{pred}=\pi_{obs}$.
+This can be evaluated through the \todonew{Brier score and the } probability calibration curves (\todo{\cite{niculescu2005predicting,weisheimer2014reliability,boshnakov2017bivariate}}).

+\todonew{ The Brier score is essentially the mean squared error for the probabilistic predictions.
+In particularly, it is defined from the following equation:

+where $N$ is the total number of observations, $p_{ij}$ is the probability assigned to outcome $j$ for data point $i$ and $o_{ij}$ is a binary indicator that is one if the outcome of data point $i$ is $j$ and zero otherwise.
+Brier score takes values between 0 and 1 and since it is essentially a cost function, a model with lower Brier score is preferable.
+Typically the Brier score of a model is compared to that of a {\em climatology} or baseline model, which assigns to each outcome the base rate probability.
+Specifically, in our dataset home teams win 46\% of the games, visiting teams 29\% of the games and 25\% of the games end with a tie.
+If we assign this probability to each outcome for every game, we can obtain the baseline Brier score.
+For our model, the out-of-sample Brier score is 0.58, while that of the baseline model is 0.65. }